 What to do:

 1. Use hardscape like gravel, pavers, or concrete.
-No combustible bark or mulch.
+Avoid combustible bark or mulch.

 2. Remove all dead and dying plants, weeds, and debris (leaves, needles, etc.) from your roof, gutter, deck, porch, stairways, and under any areas of your home.